-Join Todd Kopriva for an in-depth discussion in this video Overview of the mocha AE interface and workflow, part of Motion Tracking and Stabilization with After Effects CS5.5.
+Join Todd Kopriva for an in-depth discussion in this video Overview of the mocha AE interface and workflow, part of After Effects CS5.5: Motion Tracking and Stabilization.

 In this video, we use Mocha AE or Mocha for After Effects to attach a layer to this cliff to make it look as if the layer is painted onto the cliff.
 Specifically, we'll be attaching this smiley face as a piece of graffiti painted on the cliff to see how this is going to look.
 Let's do a quick preview here, just going to stick the smiley face right there and have it follow the motion and perspective change of the cliff.